Omar-M-Z/Omar-M-Z/README.md

 ### Hey :D
+- 🔭 Currently working on my first iOS app
+- 🌱 I’m currently learning Swift and Java
+- 👯 If you would like to collaborate, feel free to contact me
+- 📫 You can reach me on Discord, I'm Typical#2953

 <!--
 **Omar-M-Z/Omar-M-Z** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.